Criteria for Rebalancing

 Are we following our game plan to reduce our required minimum distribution at age 70 ½ and beyond?

-- Allocation: Is our exposure to our pre-determined asset classes still where we want it to be given market performance?
+- Allocation: Is our exposure to our pre-determined asset class weightings still where we want it to be given market performance?

 Fixed Income (Debt) vs. Equity Investments (see last week’s Strategy)